This page will take you through the process of installing versions of KeyMaster older than 6.2.0.

 Single Sign-on (SSO) system with which to integrate KeyMaster

-It will also be necessary to synchronise the servers if this is not done automatically by your system.
+It will also be necessary to synchronise the system clocks of the Java application server and Liberator servers if this is not done automatically by your system.
 Instructions on how to do this are below.

 Synchronising the Servers

 Make sure that the clock on the server running the Liberator is synchronised with the clock on the server where KeyMaster Signature Generator is running.
-If the clocks on these two servers are set to different times, the Liberator may falsely decide that a user credentials token has expired and it is likely to reject all user credentials tokens for this reason.
+If the clocks on these two servers are set to different times, the Liberator may falsely decide that a user credentials token has expired.

-If the clocks are not correctly synchronised you will see the following message in the Liberator log file:
+If the clocks are not correctly synchronised, then you will see the following message in the Liberator log file:

 NOTIFY: Signature expired for key_id [key id] - [timestamp] denying login